cpsource/web-login-logout/tasker/README.md

 	- Acknowledged - you, the sysadmin, have acknowledged seeing the results
   * Once you see Acknowledged, you browse at https://<yoursite>/tasker/tasker_acknowledge.php and follow the prompts.

+## As far as a security risk, yup.

+  You can, very simply, destroy your system if you don't know exactly what you are doing.
+MAKE SURE YOU BACKUP EVERYTHING before you try to learn bash with this.